themadadder/impossiblepasswords/README.md

 TO DO:
 - Add special symbols randomly to replace common letters (a => @, e => 3, i = 1, etc.)
+- Add a minimum length requirement (i.e. ask user how long the password must be)